-- 33. The unemployment situation remains dire, especially in Gaza, raising concerns about increased radicalization of youth.
+33. The unemployment situation remains dire, especially in Gaza, raising concerns about increased radicalization of youth.
 Unemployment rates in the Gaza Strip have been consistently higher than in the West Bank for many years but due to deteriorating economic conditions in Gaza, this gap has widened in the last three years.
+The youth unemployment rate in Gaza, for instance, has consistently been almost double the rate in West Bank in the last six guarters.

-The youth unemployment rate in Gaza, for instance, has consistently been almost double the rate in West Bank in the last six quarters. - 34.
-There was a slight decline (0.9 percentage points) in unemployment rates in Palestine.
+rate in Gaza, for instance, has consistently been almost double the rate in West Bank in the last six quarters.
+34. There was a slight decline (0.9 percentage points) in unemployment rates in Palestine.
 The unemployment rate in the West Bank declined (1.1 percentage points) mainly due to a contraction in labour force participation.
 It declined by a similar magnitude (1.2 percentage points) in Gaza despite greater growth in its labour force participation.
-Thus the number of jobs created in Gaza is somewhat larger than the decline in the unemployment rate would indicate.
-However, even adjusting for the additional job seekers in the first quarter, the unemployment rates in the first quarter of 2015 were among the youth (15-19 year olds) who are likely to be at the lower end of the wage spectrum.
-Unemployment rates for the general population and also for the youth stalled again in the second quarter of 2015.6 - 35.
-Unemployment rates for women continued to be higher than those for men across the board, despite their significantly lower labour market participation rates.
-In Gaza, the unemployment rates among women increased in the second quarter of 2015, going above 59 per cent for the third time in the last six quarters. - 36.
-The scale of Palestine's unemployment rate, the persistence of high unemployment rates and the distribution of new employment generated indicates that growth alone will not be sufficient to address Palestine's unemployment problem in the near to medium term.
+Thus the number of jobs created in Gaza is somew hat larger than the decline in the unemployment rate would indicate.
+How ever, even adjusting for the additional job seekers in the first quarter, the unemployment rate in Gaza remains above 40 per cent.
+Further, the greatest declines in unemployment rates in the first quarter of 2015 were among the youth (15-19 year olds) who are likely to be at the low er end of the wage spectrum Unemployment rates for the general population and also for the youth stalled again in the second quarter of 2015.
+35. Unemployment rates among women increased in the second quarter of 2015, going above 59 per cent for the third time in the last six quarters.

+unemployment rates among women increased in the second quarter of 2015, going above 59 per cent for the third time in the last six quarters.
+36. The scale of Palestine's unemployment rate, the persistence of high unemployment rates and the distribution of new employment generated indicates that growth alone will not be sufficient to address Palestine's unemployment problem in the near to medium term.
 While employment elasticity of growth has been exceptionally high in some quarters, in terms of absolute numbers the gains are too small to have a significant impact.
 Neither can short term cash-for-work programmes be expected to address chronic unemployment.
 Jobless growth, particularly in Gaza, if allowed to persist will worsen inequality and fuel social tensions further.
 The Government of Palestine should now work to develop a comprehensive strategy to ensure greater job creation and greater equity in access of various groups to job opportunities.
 In keeping with practices established prior to 2007, the Government of Israel is encouraged to consider work permits for Gazans to work in Israel.
-Further, all parties need to recognize that full implementation of the Paris protocol is a prerequisite for addressing the unemployment problem in the long run. - 37.
-Multi-year funding for humanitarian and development assistance programmes implemented by the United Nations and partners is critical to address the socio-economic situation.
-So far in
+Further, all parties need to recognize that full implementation of the Paris protocol is a prerequisite for addressing the unemployment problem in the long run.

-2015, the international community has provided \$314 million (44.5 per cent) of the \$706 million requested for humanitarian aid in Palestine through the Strategic Response Plan (SRP) 2015, leaving a shortfall of \$392 million.
+37. Multi-year funding for humanitarian and development assistance programmes implemented by the United Nations and partners is critical to address the socio-economic situation.
+So far in 2015, the international community has provided \$314 million (44.5 per cent) of the \$706 million requested for humanitarian aid in Palestine through the Strategic Response Ran (SRP) 2015, leaving a shortfall of \$392 million.
 On the development side, funding levels for the UNDAF are \$563 million of the \$2.15 billion needed over the 2014-16 period.
-These revised requirements include interventions previously presented under the UN Support Plan for the Transformation of the Gaza Strip.
+These revised requirements include interventions previously presented under the UN Support Ran for the Transformation of the Gaza Strip.